bsihame/Instagram_app/README.md

 ## Installation Instructions

-1. Fork and clone this repository
+1. Clone this repository
 2. To install the all necessary package for backend cd to backend then run `npm i` or `npm install `
 3. From the root folder in the backend run `psql -f db/schema.sql` (This will create the local database)
    - You might want to check to make sure the database was correctly created.
 4. In the backend folder create `.env` file and insert the key values from [Firebase documentation](https://firebase.google.com/) follow the instructions.
+      Example of the `.env` file:

             DATABASE_URL=postgres://localhost:5432/instagram2_database
             PORT = 3001